 Traveller’s cheques are a thing of the past.
 They were preferred before the worldwide acceptance of credit cards.
 Not all banks are moreover willing to accept them today, as they offer little protection if lost or stolen.

 Rather than a traveller’s cheque, get an international travel card.
 An international travel card works almost similarly to how your home ATM/Debit card works.
 Have it linked with your home bank account and withdraw as much money as you want – at very little, and sometimes, at no transaction cost.

 With increasing competition, some travel card companies also offer various discounts that can help you save more.
 Eg, my travel card gave me points at petrol stations during my Road Trip To Germany that I later used for shopping.
 Though of course, it wasn’t much, any points gained were free money.
 So why not!

 It’s a false myth that booking a flight ticket too much in advance (as early as 8 or 10 months) gives you cheaper flight and hotel prices, because it doesn’t.

 As per my experience, you’ll only end up paying a much higher price if you book your flight so early.
 The best time period to book a flight is between 2 and 4 months because this is when pretty much every airline, in the world, starts fluctuating their price chart.

 For hotels, wait until the last moment.
 Hotels slash rates at the last moment because a discounted room is still better than a vacant one.

 Further Reading: How To Book A Cheap Flight

-Think I’ve missed a useful Travel Tip?
+Missed a useful tip in the article?
 Or a common travel mistake?
-Why not share it in comments below!
+Why not share it in the comments below!